-During the year ended December 31, 2018, the Corporation did not declare or pay any dividends or make any distributions on the common shares of the Corporation.
-On December 4, 2019, the Corporation announced the declaration of a cash dividend in the amount of CAD\$0.02 per common share that was paid to shareholders of record as of December 13, 2019.
-On March 25, 2020, the Corporation announced the declaration of a cash dividend in the amount of CAD\$0.02 per common share that was paid to shareholders of record as of April 14, 2020.
-On May 11, 2020, the Corporation announced the declaration of a cash dividend in the amount of CAD\$0.02 per common share that was paid to shareholders of record as of May 21, 2020.
+2020.
 On August 7, 2020, the Corporation announced the declaration of a cash dividend in the amount of CAD\$0.02 per common share that was paid to shareholders of record as of August 25, 2020.
 On November 10, 2020, the Corporation announced the declaration of a cash dividend in the amount of CAD\$0.02 per common share that was paid to shareholders of record as of November 23, 2020.
-The dividends were designated as an eligible dividend for the purpose of the Income Tax Act (Canada) and any similar provincial or territorial legislation.
+On March 22, 2021, the Corporation announced the declaration of a cash dividend in the amount of CAD\$0.02 per common share that was paid to shareholders of record as of March 31, 2021.
+On May 12, 2021, the Corporation announced the declaration of a cash dividend in the amount of CAD\$0.02 per common share that was paid to shareholders of record as of May 27, 2021.
+On August 12, 2021, the Corporation announced the declaration of a cash dividend in the amount of CAD\$0.02 per common share that was paid to shareholders of record as of August 24, 2021.
+On November 9, 2021, the Corporation announced the declaration of a cash dividend in the amount of CAD\$0.02 per common share that was paid to shareholders of record as of November 22, 2021.
+On March 22, 2022, the Corporation announced the declaration of a cash dividend in the amount of CAD\$0.02 per post-Consolidation common share payable to shareholders of record as of March 31, 2022.
+The dividend was designated as an eligible dividend for the purpose of the Income Tax Act (Canada) and any similar provincial or territorial legislation.